7Block Labs

 From API Keys to Onchain Micropayments: Migrating a SaaS Endpoint to x402

-A practical, decision-maker’s guide to replacing API keys and subscriptions with per-request, onchain micropayments using the HTTP-native x402 protocol.
-You’ll learn how the flow works, how to ship a production integration on Base/Solana, and what to watch out for when you go live.
+Are you ready to leave behind the hassle of managing API keys and subscriptions?
+In this guide, we’ll walk you through using per-request, onchain micropayments with the HTTP-native x402 protocol.
+You’ll discover how the entire process works, find out how to set up a production integration on Base/Solana, and get tips on what to keep an eye on when you finally go live.

 Why migrate now

-• HTTP-native payments exist. x402 revives HTTP 402 Payment Required and standardizes how servers challenge for payment and how clients respond—over plain HTTP, no accounts or API keys. (x402.gitbook.io)
+• You've got HTTP-native payments now!
+The x402 project is bringing the HTTP 402 Payment Required status back into the game, and it lays out a clear way for servers to ask for payment and for clients to respond--all done over plain HTTP, no need for accounts or API keys.
+Check it out here: (x402.gitbook.io)

 The x402 mental model (in 45 seconds)

-• If payment is required, you respond with HTTP 402 and a Payment Required Response JSON describing accepted payment options (network, asset, maxAmountRequired, payTo, mimeType, outputSchema, maxTimeoutSeconds, etc.). (github.com)
+• If they need to make a payment, you hit them back with an HTTP 402 response.
+This will include a Payment Required Response JSON that lays out the accepted payment options like network, asset, maxAmountRequired, payTo, mimeType, outputSchema, maxTimeoutSeconds, and so on.
+You can check out more details here: (github.com).

-• Client retries with an X-PAYMENT header: a base64-encoded JSON “Payment Payload” containing the scheme/network and a signed authorization (EIP‑3009 on EVM) or chain-specific payload. (github.com)
+• The client then gives it another shot with an X-PAYMENT header.
+This includes a base64-encoded JSON “Payment Payload” that holds the scheme/network and a signed authorization (using EIP‑3009 on EVM) or a chain-specific payload.
+More info on that can be found here: (github.com).

 Choosing your rails: networks, assets, facilitators